 I must confess that not only was this little project one that I really enjoyed, it was also one that I was really pleased with.
 It turned out just the way I wanted it too.
 Don’t you love when that happens?
 And everything about the colour palette was so me!
 I don’t think I’ll be able to part with this pretty piece.

 Elise’s pattern was very clearly laid out, with great step by step illustrations, and simple to follow instructions.
 The project is well designed, and something that you can make in less than a day!
-You can join Elise’s mailing list to get your own copy of the pattern.
+Please contact Elise through her Etsy store to find out where you can purchase it.

 Happy stitching, Lauren x